 The Fox Speedframe Pro was designed for the trail rider who wants all aspects of the helmet designed with functionality, comfort and safety as a priority, but for a mid-range price tag.

-Ventilation: One thing that Fox has done very well with the Speedframe Pro is creating a design that is well ventilated.
+One thing that Fox has done very well with the Speedframe Pro is the ventilation system.
 It has 26 vents, of which three are across the brow and two full-length interior channels, which allow the air to pass through the entire length of the helmet.

 The Speedframe has a Fidlock magnetic buckle, which basically snaps together when you are holding both ends close to one another.
 The strap also has a strap splitter below the ears, keeping the straps sitting firmly away from the ears and reducing any chances of becoming twisted and uncomfortable.